How to Prepare

 Simulation Lab Assessment (SLA)

-Orientation Videos - HCA
+Orientation Videos - Healthcare Aide

 ** Please note that there is no longer an Oral Assessment (OA) component to the RN/LPN SLA.